annagabain/Mom-Data/README.md

 ## Testing

-No automated testing has been used on this project, i have opted to do all testing manually and through numerous user experiences.
+No automated testing has been used on this project, I have opted to do all testing manually and through numerous user experiences.

 Method:
 Test:
-Resullt:
+Result:

 ### Validators